holoviz/panel/doc/background/interact/interact_abbreviations.md

 At the most basic level, `interact` autogenerates UI controls for function arguments, and then calls the function with those arguments when you manipulate the controls interactively.

 To use `interact`, you need to define a function that you want to explore.
-Here is a function that return its arguments.
+Here is a function that return its argument.

 ```{pyodide}
 import panel as pn